yuxiangalvin/DeepLOB-Model-Implementation-Project/README.md

 ## DeepLOB-Model-Implementation-Project

 Welcome to my project page!
-It's time to dive Deep.
+It's time to dive DEEP :)

 This is a replicate project to develop the model raised up in the paper DeepLOB - Deep Convolutional Neural Networks.
 The original paper's authors are Zihao Zhang, Stefan Zohren, Stephen Roberts.
 The paper is linked here: https://arxiv.org/pdf/1808.03668.pdf